OKLAHOMA CITY (KFOR) – The fight regarding the legality of two new tribal gaming compacts in the state has taken a new turn.

 Lawmakers at the Oklahoma State Capitol also expressed concerns about the legality of the move.

 In late April, Stitt told lawmakers that he received “numerous, exceptional legal opinions throughout this process” regarding the legal status of the compacts.

 However, Oklahoma Attorney General Mike Hunter said the governor lacks the authority to enter into and bind the state to compacts with Native American tribes that authorize gaming activities that are prohibited by state law.

-On Monday, the U.S. Department of the Interior announced that it approved the compacts, meaning they are legal in Oklahoma.
+Last month, the U.S. Department of the Interior announced that it approved the compacts, meaning they are legal in Oklahoma.

 Attorney General Hunter released the following statement:

 “The Supreme Court affirmed what my office has opined, and the pro tem of the Senate and the speaker of the House of Representatives have argued all along, the governor lacks the authority to enter into and bind the state to compacts with Indian tribes that authorize gaming activity prohibited by state law.
 We applaud today’s ruling and appreciate the court for carefully looking at this and coming to an apt conclusion.
 We hope this settles and advances the resolution of gaming compact negotiations.”

 In response to the ruling, Senate President Pro Tempore Greg Treat and House Speaker Charles McCall released the following statements:

 “This ruling confirms what we have maintained all along: There are parameters defined by statute that must be followed in the negotiation of and entering into tribal gaming compacts.
 This has always been about preserving the separation of powers among the legislative, judicial and executive branches of government.
 When one branch of government acts outside of its authority, the other branches must take steps to restore the balance of power.
 This is a victory for the rule of law and preserves the foundational principle of checks and balances upon which our government is based,” said Treat.